vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Monthly:**

-Can be charged once a calender month, regardless of the day in the month.
+Can be charged once a calendar month, regardless of the day in the month.

 Example: